Coping With Verbal Abuse In Marriage

 One thing is for sure, simply settling for verbal abuse or trying to avoid arguments will only make the problem worse and send a sign to your abuser that you are willing to be a doormat.
 Standing up for yourself by refusing to take part in abusive situations sets a new tone.

 At times, no matter how hard you try, the verbal abuse in marriage doesn't improve.
-If you have exhausted the options above, it may be time to take a more radical approach.
-Taking a break from your relationship could send a clearer message, which will incite a different response from your partner.
+If you have exhausted the options above, it may be time to consider taking a break from the relationship.
+This will help you support your own peace and give your partner a chance to consider the gravity of the situation.

-The sentiment "distance makes the heart grow fonder" often rings true when practicing this in a marriage.
-When you take a break from your marriage, the time apart could remind you why you chose to be together in the first place.
+Taking a break could remind you why you chose to be together in the first place.
 You might realize things about one another that you have taken for granted.
 This renewed gratitude you will find for one another will refresh your commitment and leave you better equipped to handle the big issues.

 Trust yourself when deciding to return and if it's too early, you can always separate for longer.
 This process is largely trial and error, but with some dedication, this method can certainly work for you.

 If you feel as if nothing you are doing is working, don't be discouraged.
 Some relationships have deep-rooted issues that are difficult if not impossible, to work through on your own.
 Help from a licensed counselor could give you the tools you need to get where you want to be in your relationship.

 Regain is an online platform that you can use to connect with the therapist that is right for you and your relationship.
 This is perfect for couples that have conflicting schedules or other problems that make it difficult to be in one place at once.
 With the click of a few buttons, you can be in touch with a trained professional ready to help you solve your problems.